exasol/transformers-extension/doc/user_guide/user_guide.md

 If you need to use a version < 0.5.0, the build archive is called `transformers_extension.whl`.

-Then, install the packaged `transformers-extension` project as follows:
+Then, install the packaged Transformers Extension project as follows:

 ```shell
 pip install <path/wheel-filename.whl>